Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable group-level stickiness on the ALB listener rule.
 - [x] Enable sticky sessions on the ALB target group.

 ### A SysOps administrator Is troubleshooting an AWS Cloud Formation template whereby multiple Amazon EC2 instances are being created.
-The template is working In us-east-1. but it is failing In us-west-2 with the error code: How should the administrator ensure that the AWS Cloud Formation template is working in every region?
+The template is working In us-east-1. but it is failing In us-west-2 with the error code.
+How should the administrator ensure that the AWS Cloud Formation template is working in every region?

 ![Question 74](images/question74.jpg)

-- [X] Copy the source region’s Amazon Machine Image (AMI) to the destination region and assign it the same ID.
+- [X] Copy the source region's Amazon Machine Image (AMI) to the destination region and assign it the same ID.
 - [ ] Edit the AWS CloudFormatton template to specify the region code as part of the fully qualified AMI ID.
 - [ ] Edit the AWS CloudFormatton template to offer a drop-down list of all AMIs to the user by using the aws :: EC2:: ami :: imageiD control.
 - [ ] Modify the AWS CloudFormation template by including the AMI IDs in the "Mappings" section.
 Refer to the proper mapping within the template for the proper AMI ID.

 ### A company has a critical serverless application that uses multiple AWS Lambda functions.
 Each Lambda function generates 1 GB of log data daily in tts own Amazon CloudWatch Logs log group.
-The company’s security team asks for a count of application errors, grouped by type, across all of the log groups.
+The company's security team asks for a count of application errors, grouped by type, across all of the log groups.
 What should a SysOps administrator do to meet this requirement?

 - [x] Perform a CloudWatch Logs Insights query that uses the stats command and count function.
 - [ ] Perform a CloudWatch Logs search that uses the groupby keyword and count function.